garagehive/garagehive.github.io/docs/garagehive-online-documents-setting-up-online-documents.md

    ![](media/garagehive-online-documents-setup1.gif)

 2. Make sure the **Enabled** slider is turned on.
 3. Set the **Valid Hours** for online documents, which is the number of hours the previewed or published online document lasts before expiring.
+4. Set the **Service Comment Line Type** field to **Online Doc**.
+This field specifies the internal notification that the online document will use; for example, when a customer approves the document, the system indicates the communication as a comment from the selected **Code** in the field.

    ![](media/garagehive-online-documents-setup2.gif)